Pakz001/html5examples/Games/populous/Readme.md

 The map in the game was quite special.
 I never programmed something like this before.
 I'm trying to get a map engine going right now(jun/2022).<br><br>
 In this folder is a source file that has 16 isometric tiles that I remade based on a map editor screenshot using the build in polygon drawing commands in javascript.<br><br>
 I hope to figure out how this isometric map with different heights works.<br><br>
 I'm programming it right now on a Ipad and Iphone.
 There are no mouse and keyboard controls at the moment.
 I can add this later when I am testing and using the laptop.
-Feel fee to study my repo for bits and pieces that can be inserted into this project for more features(like mouse and keyboard controls)<br>
+Feel fee to study my repo for bits and pieces that can be inserted into this project for more features(like mouse and keyboard controls)<br><br>

+Undo:<br>
+The unlimited undo system is a copy of the map array.
+This with a extra dimension for the undo depth.<br>
+Every time a change is made.
+The previous data before being changed is stored in the undo array.
+When doing a undo.
+The last changed data is restored to its previous value.
+I think with the array system(sparse) Only the changed data is stored, conserving memory.<br><br>